sandeepkumar17/td-dev.to/blog-posts/dotnet-clean-architecture/dotnet-clean-architecture.md

 ## Solution and Project setup:
 First of all, create a new table that’ll be used to perform the CRUD operation.
 You can use the scripts shared under the `CleanArch.Sql/Scripts` folder of the code sample.

-Once our back end is ready, Open Visual Studio 2022 and create a blank solution project, and name it to `CleanArch`.
+Once our back end is ready, Open Visual Studio 2022 and create a blank solution project, and name it `CleanArch`.

 ![CleanArch Solution](./assets/ca_01.png 'CleanArch Solution')